• Skip to primary navigation

 Jump to Recipe Jump to Video Pin Recipe

-I like to keep it old-school and a bit rough around the edges by using a mortar and pestle like in my Cuban mojo criollo recipe.
+I like to keep it old-school by using a mortar and pestle, like in my Cuban mojo criollo recipe.
 Crushing and mixing everything by hand adds that special rustic something you just can't get from a machine.
+That said, you can also blend it up to make a pourable sauce.
+It will lose its rustic texture, but the flavor is still bold and absolutely irresistible.

 At my house, we serve it up as an appetizer, with slices of crusty French bread or tangy sourdough.